hschott/ficum/README.md

 ### Collection size check

-When the selector name matches a `java.util.Collection` and the argument is an `java.lang.Integer` the collections size is compared against the arguemnt.
+When the selector name matches a `java.util.Collection` and the argument is an `java.lang.Integer` the collections size is compared against the argument.

 ## The complete [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_Form)